 MDSOAB & VCP

 The MDSOAB oversees the Volunteer Correspondent Program of Maine, which partners adults with ID and ASD who lack close family relationships with citizen advocates.
-The MDSOAB has office space at 14 Middle Street, Suite #1, in Brunswick and the VCP has space at 295 Water Street, Suite 203, in Augusta.
-For more information about the activities of the MDSOAB, contact us at 207-729-7257.
+The MDSOAB shares an office with the VCP at 295 Water Street, Suite 203, in Augusta.
+For more information about the activities of the MDSOAB, contact us at 207-449-8888.

 The Maine Developmental Services Oversight and Advisory Board (MDSOAB), the only independent entity whose sole responsibility is to monitor Maine’s system of supports for adults with intellectual disabilities (ID) and autism spectrum disorders (ASD).